 Denali Music Festival

-This annual event is presented in partnership with the Fairbanks Summer Arts Festival.Beyond these park-based offerings, another 14 events take place July 11 to 25 at venues throughout the area, including – Anderson Riverside Park Bandstand, Black Diamond Resort, Denali Princess Wilderness Lodge, The Overlook/Crows's Nest Resort, McKinley Chalet Resort, McKinley Creekside Cafe and Tonglen Lake Lodge.
-(See complete schedule, PDF 400kb)
+This annual event is presented in partnership with the Fairbanks Summer Arts Festival.Beyond these park-based offerings, events take place in July at venues throughout the area, including – Anderson Riverside Park Bandstand, Black Diamond Resort, Denali Princess Wilderness Lodge, The Overlook/Crows's Nest Resort, McKinley Chalet Resort, McKinley Creekside Cafe and Tonglen Lake Lodge.

 Murie Science and Learning Center

 Mile 1.4 of the Denali Park Road

 During festival events, the 17-minute park film Heartbeats of Denali will screen at the Murie Science and Learning Center rather than the Denali Visitor Center.

 Mile 1.5 of the Denali Park Road

 Stephen Lias, a composer of contemporary chamber and concert music, offers a presentation about works that have emerged from his residencies at Rocky Mountain, Denali, Glacier Bay, and Gates of the Arctic national parks.What does solitude sound like?
 How do you imitate the sound of a search-and-rescue helicopter with saxophones?
 Learn how the worlds of Steinway and Gore-Tex go together like fine coffee and a mountain sunrise.